mysociety/popit/docs/api/schemas/position.md

 }
 ```

+## ID

+This is assigned by the database.
+It cannot be changed and will never change.

 ## Title

 Required.
 Free form string.
 In the PopIt admin this is auto-completed to an existing entry to help with preventing duplicates.